 Scríbhneoirí Gaeilge | Irish Writers

 For such a small island, Ireland has produced some of the finest writers in the world.
 Playwrights, poets, short story writers and four Nobel Prize winners, to name but a few, it is an extraordinary heritage.
 The earliest writing in Ireland dates back to the 7th Century.
-Over the years, many of the writers in Ireland have drawn inspiration from a sense of place, language, the use of historical images, mythology and the landscape of Ireland herself as inspiration.
+Over the years, many of the writers in Ireland have drawn inspiration from a sense of place, language, the use of historical images, mythology and the landscape of Ireland itself as inspiration.

 “If you want to know Ireland body and soul you must read its poems and stories.”